What is surveying and mapping?

 Wetland & Environmental Surveys

-Environmental Surveys determine the environmental status of a piece of land.
-Wetland Delineations are a facet of environmental surveys that determine the existence and size a wetland.
-These delineations are important because wetland lots must comply with rules and regulations that may not apply to other types of lots.
+Environmental Surveys help assess and plan for reclamation or rehabilitation of a site for some sort of remedial construction.
+Wetland Delineations are a facet of environmental surveys that determine the existence and size of a wetland.
+These delineations are important because wetlands must comply with rules and regulations that may not apply to other parcels of land.
+Another type of environmental survey is locating structures such monitor well locations.

 Hydrographic & Mean High Water Surveys